JuhVS/auto-jjs-wayland/README.md

 ## Features

-- **Modular Architecture**: Clean, extensible design with separate components for keyboard input, language management, styling, and configuration
+- **Unlimited Languages**: Add new languages by simply creating folders with JSON files - no code changes needed.
-- **Unlimited Languages**: Add new languages by simply creating folders with JSON files - no code changes needed
+Warnings: Only roman characters were tested, other alphabets might not work.
+Also, a few graphical accents might not work (instead of Ê, we write E).
+I am not able to figure out how to solve this using the module uinput.
 - **Multiple Jack Styles**: JJs (sentence), HJs (letter-by-letter), and GJs (normal) with configurable formatting
 - **Wayland Compatible**: Uses python-uinput for kernel-level keyboard simulation
 - **Global Key Detection**: Uses pynput for system-wide key detection (works across all applications)